 Another mnemonic device you might teach your child to help memorize lists of words is to create a picture of each word in a location like a room in your house or a place on your body.
 It’s fairly easy to remember 10 or more items in a list, in order, if you picture each item on a certain part of your body from top to bottom like your hair, eyes, ears, mouth, etc.

-Learn more about how your child can develop different physical, mental, emotional, and spiritual abilities, just click here to see your options.
+Learn more about how your child can develop different physical, mental, emotional, and spiritual abilities, just click here to see your options starting at under a dollar.